King Henry Fifth's Conquest of France [Child 164] --- Part 03

 Talk about an opportunity for an outsider!
 The English did not intervene at first, partly because Henry IV was still not secure on the throne (Perroy, p.
 213, notes that at one point Henry IV actually tried to rewrite history to make his ancestor, the younger brother of Edward I, an older brother, since that would strengthen Henry's claim; seemingly to support this argument, Henry halted the regular maintenance King Edward I had ordered for his tomb; Hutchinson, p.
 54), partly because the king was in poor physical condition (suffering from an undiagnosed by extremely debilitating disease; Earle, p.
 69) and partly because they couldn't figure out which French faction would offer the better deal (Barker, p.
 19).

 It is possible that this issue caused some friction between Henry the father and Henry the son; both, according to Allmand, p.
 48, wanted to regain the large Acquitaine promised by the Treaty of Bretigny, but the son probably wanted a more activist policy.
-Indeed, two English forces landed in 1411 and 1412 -- and supported different sides in the French struggle (Perroy, pp. 230-231; Allmand, p.
-54, thinks that the 1411 intervention, on behalf of Burgundy, was arranged by Prince Henry, while the 1412 intervention was set up by Henry IV when the Armagnacs offered far better terms.
+Indeed, two English forces landed in 1411 and 1412 -- and supported different sides in the French struggle, first Burgundy in 1411 and then the Armagnacs in 1412 (Perroy, pp. 230-231; Wagner, pp. 18-19; Allmand, p.
+54, thinks that the 1411 intervention was arranged by Prince Henry, while the 1412 intervention was set up by Henry IV when the Armagnacs offered far better terms.
 Given-Wilson, p.
 503, also thinks that the Armagnacs made an offer too good for Henry IV to refuse, while the younger Henry was more worried about how much trouble Burgundy could cause to the English if they went against him).

 As it turned out, the English invasion helped to force the French factions into a very temporary alliance, leaving the English with little reward for their expenses, although it did manage to strengthen the English position in Guyenne (Given-Wilson, pp. 509-512).